tesseract-ocr/tessdoc/tesstrain.sh.md

 ## General files

-These are general files that can affect multiple languages, but may be edited if needed (note that [Script] is the script name, e.g. 'Greek' or 'Hebrew'):
+These are general files that can affect multiple languages, but may be edited if needed (note that [Script] is the script name, e.g. 'Greek' or 'Hebrew' or 'Devanagari'.
+One script can be used for multiple languages, eg. Devanagari script for Hindi, Sanskrit, Marathi, Nepali etc.):

  * [Script].xheights
  * [Script].unicharset